 General Course Information

 Course Code APP MTH 4121 Course Modelling with Ordinary Differential Equations Hon Coordinating Unit School of Mathematical Sciences Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 contact hours per week.
-Available for Study Abroad and Exchange Prerequisites (MATHS 2101 and MATHS 2102) or (MATHS 2201 and MATHS 2202) Incompatible Two of APP MTH 3000, APP MTH 3004, APP MTH 3013 Assumed Knowledge MATHS 2104 Course Description Differential equation models describe a wide range of complex problems in biology, engineering, physical sciences, economics and finance.
+Available for Study Abroad and Exchange Prerequisites (MATHS 2101 or MATHS 2202) and (MATHS 2102 or MATHS 2201) Assumed Knowledge MATHS 2104 Restrictions Honours students only Course Description Differential equation models describe a wide range of complex problems in biology, engineering, physical sciences, economics and finance.
 This course focuses on ordinary differential equations (ODEs) and develops students' skills in the formulation, solution, understanding and interpretation of coupled ODE models.
 A range of important biological problems, from areas such as resource management, population dynamics, and public health, drives the study of analytical and numerical techniques for systems of nonlinear ODEs.
 A key aim of the course is building practical skills that can be applied in a wide range of scientific, business and research settings.

 Topics covered are: analytical methods for systems of ODEs, including vector fields, fixed points, phase-plane analysis, linearisation of nonlinear systems, bifurcations; general theory on existence and approximation of ODE solutions; biological modelling; explicit and implicit numerical methods for ODE initial value problems, computational error, consistency, convergence, stability of a numerical method, ill-conditioned and stiff problems.